 ST LUCIA: BY AIR

-From the USA: American Airlines.
+From the USA: Direct flights with American Airlines.

-By sea: see Express des Iles, a high-speed catamaran service.
+ST LUCIA: BY SEA: see Express des Iles, a high-speed catamaran service.

 Taxi: Taxis are available everywhere.
 The cabs are unmetered as rates are supposedly set by the government.
 Most drivers, who have also been trained to serve as guides, are eager to please.
 However, always agree to the fare before you get in (if in doubt check with your hotel) and agree whether the quote is in US$ or EC$.